How to claim the Fisher Tax Credit and Seafarers’ Allowance in Ireland

 How do I qualify for the Fisher Tax credit?

 The vessel used for fishing must be licenced by an EU state and registered at the EU Community Fishing Fleets.
-Part-time fishers can also qualify for the credit as long as the above criteria is satisfied.
+Part-time fishers can also qualify for the credit as long as the above criteria are satisfied.

 Who is not eligible for this credit?